Mobile Internet Tips for In Motion Use

 Do You Really Need Internet While In Motion?

-Before you start down this path for staying connected in-motion, first determine how important that option is to you.
 What type of money and gear are you willing to invest in the solution?
-How much time and effort you want to spend tweaking it to make it work for you?
+How much time and effort do you want to spend tweaking it to make it work for you?

-Will you regularly be conducting work calls while driving/cruising and will it be a major issue if you experience drops, or is it more of just a "want" to stay connected for entertainment reasons?
-Make sure you decide how important this is to you before investing in adjusting your setup.
+Will you regularly conduct work calls while driving/cruising, and will it be a major issue if you experience drops?
+Or is it more of just wanting to stay connected for entertainment reasons?

-Another consideration is that working on a computer screen while in-motion can cause motion sickness for some.
-And of course, if you are staring at a screen you will miss the journey and scenery.
+Another consideration is that working on a computer screen while in motion can cause motion sickness for some.
+And of course, if you are staring at a screen, you will miss the journey and scenery.

 Cellular for In Motion Internet Use

-Using cellular in-motion is pretty common for most people, but your experience depends on lot on the area of the country you are traveling.
-Some people that only travel around larger urban areas and cities may not realize the challenges those that like to travel in more sparsely populated areas of the country face with dead zones and dropped calls.
+Some people who only travel around larger urban areas and cities may not realize the challenges those who like to travel in more sparsely populated areas of the country face with dead zones and dropped calls.

 While interstates usually have good cell service, there certainly are exceptions in some areas.
-And once you get off the interstate in some locations, you many have dead spots between towers that could span many miles or more.
+And once you get off the interstate in some locations, you may have dead spots between towers that could span many miles or more.

 Signal Enhancing Tips

-The most common option is to start with is a roof mounted omni-directional antenna that is always there working for you and likely to give you the best cellular performance .
-An omni-directional antenna can pull in signals from any direction and thus it is important it has a clear 360 line of view to minimize drop outs as you move between towers.
+An omnidirectional antenna can pull in signals from any direction, so it is important that it has a clear 360-degree line of view to minimize dropouts as you move between towers.

-Another option, especially if you don't have antenna ports, is a cellular booster.
-A booster has an outside antenna to help it pull in weaker signals that goes through an amplifier that then broadcasts the signal to any cellular device in range of its interior antenna.
+A booster has an outside antenna to help it pull in weaker signals.
+These signals go through an amplifier, which then broadcasts the signal to any cellular device within range of its interior antenna.

 For more information on signal enhancing, see our guides: